Information and complaints

 The CIO provides a free and independent dispute resolution service that resolves disputes between consumers and member credit providers.
 Many of the member credit providers are non-bank mortgage providers.
-Complaints can also be made online using the “Complaint Wizard”.
+Complaints can also be made online.

-If you have safety or contamination concerns regarding a food product or business, or wish to report a case of illness caused by food, contact the Environmental Health Officer at the local council in the area where the food was purchased.
-If the local council is unable to assist, contact the Department of Human Services’ Food Safety Hotline, above.
+If you have safety or contamination concerns about a food product or business, or wish to report a case of illness caused by food, contact the Environmental Health Officer at the local council in the area where the food was purchased.
+If the local council is unable to assist, contact the Food Safety Unit, above.

-Complaints about the administrative actions of Medicare and the Pharmaceutical Benefits Scheme should be directed to Medicare Australia via the online feedback form on its website or through the complaints and feedback line.
-Complaints can also be directed to the Commonwealth Ombudsman (see Taking a problem to an ombudsman).
+Complaints about the administrative actions of Medicare and the Pharmaceutical Benefits Scheme should be directed to Medicare Australia via the complaints line.
+Complaints can also be directed to the Commonwealth Ombudsman (www.ombudsman.gov.au) (see Taking a problem to an ombudsman).

 Level 26, 570 Bourke Street, Melbourne Vic 3000

 The Victorian Health Complaints Commissioner investigates and facilitates the resolution of complaints against health service providers, including individual practitioners, public and private hospitals, health clinics, dentists, doctors and specialists (see Health and the law).